salemove/github-review-helper/doc/intro.md

 This approach has gained popularity since GitHub added this option to their PR merge button.
-And it does avoid the problem of completeness introduced by the previous approach, but it has it's own problems.
+And it does avoid the problem of completeness introduced by the previous approach, but it has its own problems.
 When a PR is very small, then this approach actually works amazingly well.
 It breaks down, however, when a PR has a bit more going on.
 Its main problem is that it breaks the rule which states that commits should be [focused][2], they should only do _one thing_ (a